19 things to buy for your kitchen during Prime Day | CNN Underscored

 Le Creuset Enameled Cast-Iron Skillet Grills ($99.95, originally starting at $134.71; amazon.com)

-Le Creuset is famed for its enameled cookware that’s not just effective, but also positively pretty.
-Now you can get the best of both worlds too with these deals on cast-iron skillet grills, just in time to whip up all those summer-y recipes.
+Le Creuset is famed for its enameled cookware that’s not just effective but also positively pretty.
+Now you can get the best of both worlds too with these deals on cast-iron skillet grills, just in time to whip up all those summery recipes.